-The walls inside the impressively clean and out of place structure were lined with remarkable acrylic paintings done by children in the slums to fund their education.
-I felt drawn to the skilled brush strokes of Joseph’s zebra piece with strong white and black stripes surrounded by a flurry of color.
+The walls inside the impressively clean and out of place structure were lined with remarkable acrylic paintings done by children in the slums to fund their own education.
+I felt drawn to the skilled brush strokes of a boy named Joseph’s zebra piece with strong white and black stripes surrounded by a flurry of color.
 I decided I couldn’t leave without it.
 So, I handed over $70 to a cause I don’t know everything about, but I could not walk away without a small attempt to contribute.

 I left the center inspired but slightly conflicted by the anomaly of how such a structure is truly benefiting the community when many of the slum residents can’t afford the services.